FreezyXV/Fitness-Pro-Backend/README.md

 Backend API built with Laravel 12 that powers the FitnessPro platform (Angular SPA).
 This document is designed as a **guided tour** of the codebase: why technologies were selected, how requests flow, how data is persisted, and how to extend or operate the stack safely.

-> Looking for the French version?
-See `READMEFR.md` in the same folder.

 ---

 ## 📚 Table of contents